thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_D.md

 travelled far enough to see what it looks like when people are *not* affected by this magic.

-f you stack rank Riddle against Lily and James, the there are really four things that make Riddle so scary.
+If you stack rank Riddle against Lily and James, the there are really four things that make Riddle so scary.

 1. With an inheritance of 9 from the Seraphim, few people can defend against his